ronyb29/misc_fields/README.md

-#Just some fields fo use with peewee
+#Just some fields for use with peewee

 ###TODO: